NAME

 Specify the comparing unit.
 Default is word and compare each line word-by-word.
 Specify char if you want to compare them character-by-character.
 Unit letter is almost same as word but does not include underscore.

 When mecab is given as an unit, mecab command is called as a tokenizer for non-ASCII text.
 ASCII text is compared word-by-word.
-External mecab command has to been installed.
+External mecab command has to be installed.

 If you give empty string like --unit=, or 0, cdif does not compare text in any way.
 You’ll still get colorization effect.